 The Diverge Expert sits third-best in Specialized’s adventure line, only bettered by the extravagant S-Works and Pro model.
 With the Diverge comes the Specialized Future Shock 2.0 system, the ethos behind this system is that smooth is fast.
-By using an adjustable hydraulic damper mounted in the head tube the Diverge has 20mm of travel to smooth out trail and road vibrations.
-This is combined with the newly increased tyre clearance (700cx47mm, 650bx2.1in) to offer even more compliance.
+By using an adjustable hydraulic damper mounted in the head tube, the Diverge has 20mm of travel to smooth out trail and road vibrations.
+This is combined with the newly increased tire clearance (700c x 47mm, 650b x 53mm) to offer even more compliance.

-Specialized has finished the bike thoroughly with adventure-ready mounts for three bottle cages, racks, fenders and is has borrowed the SWAT frame storage that already features on their Stumpjumper range.
+Specialized has finished the bike thoroughly with adventure-ready mounts for three bottle cages, racks, fenders, and it has borrowed the SWAT frame storage that already features on their Stumpjumper range.

-While gravel bike trends are seeking bigger tyres and extra compliance there will always be riders on the other end of the spectrum that seek stiff and aggressive gravel bikes for racing gravel Fondo's like the Dirty Kanza.
+While gravel bike trends are seeking bigger tires and extra compliance, there will always be riders on the other end of the spectrum that seek stiff and aggressive gravel bikes for racing gravel events like Unbound Gravel.
 The Basso Palta is one of the latter bikes.

-The Palta’s road inspirations are obvious with its sleek racy lines and aggressive geometry, with this comes its ride qualities.
-Comfort has been sacrificed for speed and the Palta seeks to cover all terrain types at a fast pace whether open gravel roads, technical tracks or tarmac.
+The Palta’s road inspirations are obvious with its sleek racy lines and aggressive geometry; with this comes its ride qualities.
+Comfort has been sacrificed for speed and the Palta seeks to cover all terrain types at a fast pace, whether that's open gravel roads, technical tracks or tarmac.

-The Palta will take a 42mm tyre although there is no 650B compatibility - after all, this bike is about speed, not comfort.
+The Palta will take a 42mm tire although there is no 650B compatibility - after all, this bike is about speed, not comfort.
 The frame is nicely finished with neat internal routing, vibration dampening seatpost and three bottle cage mounts to allow plenty of water or some storage for essentials items.
-Basso offers the Palta in four colourways as well as an optional 'Palta Endurance Pack' (20mm stem spacer to improve comfort) or 'Palta Mudfest Kit' (front and rear mudguards).
+Basso offers the Palta in three colorways as well as an optional 'Palta Endurance Pack' (20mm stem spacer to improve comfort) or 'Palta Mudfest Kit' (front and rear mudguards).

 Check out our Basso Palta Review at Cyclingnews